 - ½ cup canned coconut milk (for condensing) and 1 cup light coconut milk or carton of full fat coconut milk

-Homemade pumpkin spice coffee creamer
+Homemade flavored coffee creamer

-Try these different coffee creamer flavors
+Try these coffee creamer flavors

-- ½ teaspoon cardamom
+- ½ teaspoon cardamom + orange zest

 - Simmer cinnamon sticks and star anise in the creamer over low heat before straining out

-How do you store homemade creamer?
+How to store homemade creamer

 As long as you’re a regular coffee drinker, keeping your creamer fresh shouldn’t be a problem.
 Once cooled, transfer the creamer to a 16-ounce mason jar with a lid.
 Because this creamer is homemade and natural, it’s normal to see some settling of the spices.
 Prior to use, simply give the mason jar a nice swirl or gentle shake.

-How long will homemade coffee creamer last?
+How long will homemade coffee creamer last in the fridge?

 If you’re following the recipe measurements, one batch of creamer should last for two weeks.
 If you’re omitting the sweetener, it will keep for up to 10 days.